-Listen in as Bryan and I dish out what students should be doing right this minute, in preparation for registering for the exam as soon as possible.
+This week, we talk about when you can and should register for the MCAT.
+We cover what students should be doing right this minute in preparation for registering for the MCAT as soon as possible.

-[01:30] Register as Soon as You Can!
+[01:30] Sign Up for the MCAT as Soon as You Can!

-[02:03] Know When to Take It
+[02:03] When to Take the MCAT

-The reason for this is that you don’t want to get locked out of a location.
+The reason you should sign up for the MCAT as soon as possible is that you don’t want to get locked out of the location and date you want.
 You don’t want to end up having to drive all the way across the state, or worse, fly somewhere to take the MCAT.
 So register early.The reason you should sign up for the MCAT as soon as possible is that you don't want to get locked out of the location and date you want.
 Click To Tweet

 AAMC announced that they’ve switched their contractor (computer centers where you take the MCAT) from Prometric to Pearson.
 For students, that change should be largely transparent.
 This shouldn’t mean anything for those students who have not yet registered for the MCAT.

-[04:12] Keyboard Shortcuts Available
+[04:12] Keyboard Shortcuts on the MCAT

 Bryan suspects that the new Pearson administration of the MCAT will let you hit the forward arrow or back arrow to navigate between questions.